-- The countries in which the work is proposed to be performed; - A description of the work to proposed to performed outside the U.S.; - Proposed budget of work to be performed; and - The rationale for performing the work outside the U.S.
+- The countries in which the work will be performed; - A description of the work to be performed outside the U.S.; and - The rationale for performing the work outside the U.S.

 For the rationale, the Applicant must demonstrate to the satisfaction of the EERE Contracting Officer that a waiver would further the purposes of this FOA and is otherwise in the interests of EERE and the United States.
 For example, an Applicant may seek to demonstrate the United States economic interest will be better served by having certain work performed outside the United States (e.g., demonstrate the expertise to develop the technology exists only outside the United States, but the technology's ultimate commercialization will result in substantial benefits to the United States such as improved electricity reliability or creating domestic jobs).
 The Contracting Officer may require additional information before considering the waiver request.
-Save the waiver request(s) in a single PDF file titled "ControlNumber_PerformanceofWork_Waiver".
+Save the waiver request(s) in a single PDF file titled "ControlNumber PerformanceofWork Waiver".

-4. CONSTRUCTION
+4. Construction